ImperialCollegeLondon/virtual_ecosystem/docs/source/development/defining_new_models.md

 used to determine which variables to include in the continuous output.
 So, it is important to ensure that this information is up to date.

-The {attr}`~virtual_rainforest.core.base_model.BaseModel.lower_bound_on_time_scale`
-attribute: This is the shortest time scale for which the model is a realistic simulation.
-This attribute is a string, which should include units that can be parsed using `pint`.

-The {attr}`~virtual_rainforest.core.base_model.BaseModel.upper_bound_on_time_scale`
+The {attr}`~virtual_rainforest.core.base_model.BaseModel.model_update_bounds`
-attribute: This is the longest time scale for which the model is a realistic simulation.
-Again this attribute is a string, which should include units that can be parsed using `pint`.
+attribute :

+This class attribute defines two time intervals that define a lower and upper bound on the update frequency that can reasonably be used with a model.
+Models updated more often than the lower bound may fail to capture transient dynamics and models updated more slowly than the upper bound may fail to capture important temporal patterns.
+Each attribute is a string that can be parsed by {class}`pint.Quantity` into a time period

 These values are set as class attributes by providing them as arguments to the class signature.
 You will end up with something like the following: